| Title: | Missing Data Imputation and Model Checking |

 is continuous over the positive real line.
 By default, the transformation for the positive part of a

-is a small constant determined by the
+nonnegative-continuuos variable is log(y + a), where a is a small constant determined by the

 observed data.
-If a variable is strictly positive, the positive-continuous-class
+If a variable is strictly positive, the positive-continuous-class should be used instead.

 The SC_proportion class inherits from the nonnegative-continuous class.
 It has no additional slots, and the only supported

-transformation function is the (y * (n - 1) + .5) / n
+transformation function is the (y * (n - 1) + .5) / n function.
+Its default fit_model method is a

-function in the betareg package.
+wrapper for the betareg function in the betareg package.
 Its family must be

-function can be passed to betareg
+binomial so that its link function can be passed to betareg

-If the observed values fall strictly on the open unit interval, the proportion-class
+If the observed values fall strictly on the open unit interval, the proportion-class should be used instead.

 Ben Goodrich and Jonathan Kropko, for this version, based on earlier versions written by Yu-Sung Su, Masanao Yajima, Maria Grazia Pittau, Jennifer Hill, and Andrew Gelman.